How We Gave 3 Citizenships to Our Son (๐Ÿ‡ณ๐Ÿ‡ฑ, ๐Ÿ‡ญ๐Ÿ‡บ, ๐Ÿ‡ฒ๐Ÿ‡ฐ)

 The benefits are endless.

-With this set of citizenships, we feel that we’re sufficiently diversified on a global scale.
+But with the set of citizenships our son got for his birthday, we feel that he’s sufficiently diversified on a global scale.

-The life is not over though, so based on our future circumstances, we might decide to increase our passport portfolio.
+The life is not over though, so based on our circumstances, we might decide to increase our passport portfolio.
+We’ll see what the future holds!

 Author